|How to propagate hyacinths|

 The propagation of Hyacinth bulbs is relatively straightforward and perhaps one the easiest plants to practice with.
-Like many other bulbus plants their seed has good viability, and they are able to produce offset bulbs from the basal plate.
+Like many other bulbous plants their seed has good viability, and they are able to produce offset bulbs from the basal plate.

 All hyacinths can be raised from seed with species plants from this family almost always growing true to type, flowering within two or three years.
 Unfortunately, due to their hybridization, the fancy ‘large flowered’ cultivars generally won’t grow true to type and you will need to wait between three and six years for seedlings to flower before you can find out.
 The chances of obtaining a better variety than the parent plant using seed propagation are unfortunately very slight, and so for these more popular cultivars it’s best to grow new stock from offset bulbs as these will remain genetically identical.